 - The multiplayer is striking and entertaining to play.

-- The majority of levels toss hordes of adversaries at you making it really frustrating to progress through the game.
+- The majority of levels toss hordes of enemies at you.

-- In several missions, Call of Duty Modern Warfare Remastered appears rather stale and restrictive.
+- In several missions, the game appears rather stale and restrictive.

 8. Sniper Elite 4